metacritical/bridge_transformer/paper/03b_mathematical_framework.md

 #### 3.6.3 Information Theoretic Perspective

 From an information-theoretic standpoint, the bridge mechanism optimizes the trade-off between using parametric and non-parametric knowledge.
+This relates to recent work on adaptive computation [20] and memory-augmented transformers [21].
 We can define an information utility function:

 $$U(X, B, K) = I(Y; X, B, K) - \lambda C(B, K)$$